Republic Services: History

-The company was created as a waste disposal firm in 1981 by Republic Industries.
+The company's founding date is unknown.
 In 1995, Wayne Huizenga, formerly chairman of Waste Management, invested $64 million of his own money and raised an additional $168 million to acquire the company and became its chairman.
 In July 1998, Republic Industries completed the corporate spin-off of Republic Services via an initial public offering, and then changed its name to AutoNation.
 In 2008, Waste Management bid $6.73 billion for the company.

 At the end of 2015, Republic Services opened a $35 million, 110,000 square-foot North Las Vegas Recycling Center, designed by local architect Edward Vance of EV&A Architects.
 The plant's solar panels generate enough energy to run the plant for two to three months.
 The plant can process two million pounds of recycled paper each day, or 70 tons per hour.
 Eventually, the plant will be able to recycle three million pounds of paper per day.
 Optical sorters use 2D and 3D technologies to speed sorting.

 In July 2016, Republic Services and Mas Energy launched a new renewable energy project to serve the Atlanta metropolitan area.
 The project includes three landfill gas-to-energy facilities in Buford, Griffin, and Winder.
 The facilities will produce 24.1 megawatts of electricity, enough to power 15,665 households.
 The three facilities together will be the largest landfill gas-to-energy project in Georgia.

 Republic Services converts landfill gas, the natural byproduct of decomposing waste, to energy.
 The use of landfill gas is beneficial to the U.S. economy by reducing air pollution through the capture and use of methane.
 As of July 2016, Republic Services operated 69 landfill gas and renewable energy projects.

 In January 2016, the company said it will invest $20 million in 2016 to design and implement its Customer Resource Centers in addition to other customer focused initiatives.
-The company expects the changes to result in a yearly savings of about $10 million.
-The plan calls for the consolidation of 108 regional customer centers into three main customer resource centers in Fishers, Indiana, Charlotte, North Carolina, and Chandler, Arizona.
+The company predicted the changes to result in a yearly savings of about $10 million.
+The plan called for the consolidation of 108 regional customer centers into three main customer resource centers in Fishers, Indiana, Charlotte, North Carolina, and Chandler, Arizona.